woodfrog/ActionRecognition/README.md

 information in its state but does not explicit operations on coming sequence.
 In other words, action recognition is not a task that depends on long term dependence so much, but instead, it needs more explicit information like optical flow
-9. Try ConvNet using optical flow as input, and get val acc of 0.21
+9. Try ConvNet using optical flow as input, and get val acc of 0.21.
+Using continuous sequential data and higher drop rate (0.5 to 0.9)